promised-ai/redpoll-website/content/blog/gamma.md

 ![Dataset with aggressive data dropout](/img/gamma/missing.png)

 The result is this heavily redacted dataset.
-In the graphic above, imagine this the entire dataframe compressed, with each horizontal line being a sample.
+In the graphic above, imagine the entire dataframe compressed, with each horizontal line being a sample row.
 For each feature column, dark means that the data is present, and white means that this value is missing.
 Looking to the right, we see there's even a sample that has only one datum!